ibm-cloud-docs/BlockStorage/migrate-block-storage-encrypted-block-storage.md

 {:new_window: target="_blank"}
 {:shortdesc: .shortdesc}

-# Upgrading existing {{site.data.keyword.blockstorageshort}} to encrypted {{site.data.keyword.blockstorageshort}} with updated features
+# Upgrading existing {{site.data.keyword.blockstorageshort}} to enhanced {{site.data.keyword.blockstorageshort}}

-Encrypted {{site.data.keyword.blockstoragefull}} is now available in select data centers.
-For more information on provider-managed encrypted storage, read [{{site.data.keyword.blockstorageshort}} Encryption-At-Rest article](block-file-storage-encryption-rest.html).
-To see the list of upgraded data centers and available features such as adjustable IOPS rates or expandable volumes click [here](new-ibm-block-and-file-storage-location-and-features.html).
+Enhanced {{site.data.keyword.blockstoragefull}} is now available in select data centers.
+For more information on provider-managed encrypted storage, read the [{{site.data.keyword.blockstorageshort}} Encryption-At-Rest](block-file-storage-encryption-rest.html) article.
+To see the list of upgraded data centers and available features such as adjustable IOPS rates and expandable volumes click [here](new-ibm-block-and-file-storage-location-and-features.html).

 The preferred migration path is to connect to both LUNs simultaneously and transfer data directly from one LUN to another.
 The specifics depend on your operating system and whether the data is expected to change during the copy operation.

-The more common scenarios have been outlined for your convenience.
-There's an assumption that you already have your non-encrypted file LUN attached to your host.
-If not, follow the directions below that best fits the operating system you're running to accomplish this task.
+There's an assumption that you already have your non-encrypted LUN attached to your host.
+If not, follow the directions that fit your operating system the best to accomplish this task:

 - [Accessing {{site.data.keyword.blockstorageshort}} on Linux](accessing_block_storage_linux.html)
 - [Accessing {{site.data.keyword.blockstorageshort}} on Windows](accessing-block-storage-windows.html)

 ## Create a new, encrypted LUN with updated features

+**IMPORTANT**: When placing an order with API, specify the "Storage as a Service" package to ensure you're getting the updated features with your new storage.

-Use the following steps to create a LUN of the same size or larger than the original, that is encrypted to facilitate the migration process.
+The following instructions are for ordering an enhanced LAN through the UI.
+Your new LUN should be of the same size or greater than the original volume to facilitate the migration.

 ### Order an Endurance storage LUN